kylerdanielster/WindowsEventLogBrowser2022/README.md

 View the 20 most recent windows event logs items.

-This is essentially a new extension.
+This is essentially a new version of this extension.

 Updating the previous version to be compatible with Visual Studio 2022 was proving to be too much of a headache.